Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

 The key to wildlife watching in Scotland is patience, early mornings, and knowing where to go.
 The west coast sea lochs, the Cairngorms plateau, the sea cliffs of Orkney and Handa Island, and the estuaries of the east coast are all extraordinary for wildlife.

-Top wildlife experiences
+Top wildlife experiences in Scotland

 - Puffins — the Isle of May in the Firth of Forth and Handa Island in Sutherland are two of the best puffin colonies in Scotland.
 Visit May to August.
+Here are the best places to see puffins in Scotland.

 - Red deer rut — autumn is when the Highland stags roar across the glens.
 Glen Etive, Torridon and the Cairngorms are all brilliant for witnessing it.
 October is the peak.